henrychang1413/python_selenium_framework/README.md

 a: test login  "uat.ormuco.com" with different username and password

-b: test google search different content.
+b: test google search with different keywords.

-c: test number convert functions
+c: test number convert functions, such as binary convert decimal, decimal convert to Hexadimal

 # How to run the framework?